- 2022 Chef of the Year - Michael Wignall

 In just a short space of time, they have gathered a strong team around them, the combined skills and experience of whom will take the Angel to a brighter future.

 What’s to eat?
 Well, it all depends on your needs.
 The pub has a dedicated restaurant area – don’t worry, it remains a pub in spirit and image – where Wignall showcases his impressive skills.

 That’s not to say the bar, vegetarian or breakfast menus don’t receive the same impressive treatment, because they do indeed sparkle.

-The glorious restaurant menu features dishes including Loire valley rabbit loin and merguez, salsify, trompette and poached pear to start.
+The glorious restaurant menu has featured dishes including Loire valley rabbit loin and merguez, salsify, trompette and poached pear to start.

-Mains include Monkfish, quail, venison and garden-inspired vegetarian options including Jersey potatoes, parsnip, king oyster mushroom and lovage.
+Mains have included Monkfish, quail, venison and garden-inspired vegetarian options including Jersey potatoes, parsnip, king oyster mushroom and lovage.